-There must be a productive, confident contig, and if there is only one such contig, there must be more than one UMI supporting its junction region.
-(In the denovo case, we require only that there is a contig.)
+There must be a productive, confident contig.
+If there is only one such contig, there must be more than one UMI supporting its junction region.
+In de novo mode, the presence of a contig is the only requirement.
 Although other cell types can exhibit transcription within the TCR and BCR loci, only T and B cells produce fully rearranged transcripts that contain both a V and a C segment.
-Therefore having a productive contig is good evidence that a transcript from a targeted cell was present in the GEM.
-However it is possible that the transcript was background -- present in the fluid between cells rather than in an intact cell.
-Requiring more than one UMI provides some protection against this case.
+Therefore, having a productive contig serves as evidence that a transcript from a T or B cell was present in the GEM.
+However, the transcript may not have arisen from an intact cell (background noise), i.e., captured from fluid between cells.
+To reduce the likelihood of calling such background transcripts as cells, the algorithm requires each barcode to be supported by more than one UMI.

 There must be at least three filtered UMIs having at least two read pairs each (see Assembly Algorithm).
-This reduces the likelihood of calling targeted cells based solely on background transcripts.
+This reduces the likelihood of misidentifying a cell as a T or B cell based solely on background transcripts.

 Compute the N50 value of the number of read pairs per UMI, across all barcodes.
-If for a given barcode, the maximum read pair count across filtered UMIs is less then 3% of this N50, do not call the barcode a cell.
+For a given barcode, if the maximum read pair count across filtered UMIs is less than 3% of this N50, do not call the barcode a cell.
 This provides some protection against transcripts arising from index hopping on an Illumina flowcell, and from other forms of cross-library contamination.

-In addition to the three requirements listed above, Cell Ranger 3.1 also introduced a new filter to account for noise introduced by plasma cells and B cells containing large amounts of RNA (as documented in the Cell Ranger 3.1 release notes).
+In addition to the three requirements listed above, Cell Ranger v3.1 (and later) has a filter to account for noise introduced by plasma cells and B cells containing large amounts of RNA (as documented in the Cell Ranger 3.1 release notes).
 This 1) tightens the